ranjithshivasami/ReactJsInterviewQuestions/README.md

 <details>
 <summary><strong>
-what are children props ?
+What are children props ?
 </strong></summary>
 <p>
 In React, the children prop is a special prop that allows you to pass components, elements, or content between the opening and closing tags of a custom component.
 It is often used to create reusable components that can encapsulate and render content or components provided by their parent components.